– Comprehensive Veteran Addiction Treatment –

 Patients will learn life skills, such as cooking and meal planning that will help support a holistic recovery.
 Patients work with our chef once a week in this group experience.

-Veteran Aftercare Expectations
+Veteran Recovery and Aftercare Expectations